shenzhoudance/learngit/readme.txt

 Git is a version control system.
 Git is free software.
+Git has a mutable index called stage.

+1.
 git add readme.txt
 git commit -m "wrote a readme file"